 Benefits:

-- Custom menu requests possible
+- Custom menu requests are usually possible

-- Kids can run around freely
+- Kids can run around freely without anyone minding

-- No strangers on board
+- No strangers on board (introvert heaven)

 Pricing: